Skip to main content

 Main article: Forms of cricket

-A Test match between South Africa and England in January 2005.
+Test match between South Africa and England in January 2005.
 The men wearing black trousers are the umpires.
 Teams in Test cricket, first-class cricket and club cricket wear traditional white uniforms and use red cricket balls.

 Cricket is a multifaceted sport with multiple formats that can effectively be divided into first-class cricket, limited overs cricket, and historically, single wicket cricket.